Archdiocese of Cáceres: Coat of arms

 A pallium divides the shield into three fields.
 The rose and the blue background represent Our Lady of Peñafrancia, the patroness of the Bicol region.

-The silver eagle against the gold background represents Saint John the apostle and evangelist, the titular of the cathedral at Naga.
+The silver eagle against the gold background represents John the apostle and evangelist, the titular of the cathedral at Naga.
 The open book represents the Gospel.
-The thunderbolt alludes to the nickname "Boanerges" given by Jesus to Saint John and his brother James, meaning "sons of thunder".
+The thunderbolt alludes to the nickname "Boanerges" given by Jesus to John and his brother James, meaning "sons of thunder".

 The three mountains represent Mounts Mayon, Isarog, and Bulusan.
-Above the mountains are the insignia of the Franciscan Order and below the mountains is a green palm branch that alludes to Saint Pedro Bautista, martyred in Japan, with others, among on February 5, 1597, who was erroneously considered first bishop-elect for the see of Nueva Caceres at the time of his martyrdom and hence is venerated as the secondary patron of the cathedral.
+Above the mountains are the insignia of the Franciscan Order and below the mountains is a green palm branch that alludes to Pedro Bautista, martyred in Japan, with others, among on February 5, 1597, who was erroneously considered first bishop-elect for the see of Nueva Caceres at the time of his martyrdom and hence is venerated as the secondary patron of the cathedral.